xkapil/Notes/Git/04-Branching-And-Rebase.md

                  /
       M1<--M2<--M3

-* Now, you can come back to *master* and perform a merge or rebase.
+* Now, you can come back to *master* and perform a squash merge.

   ```
   git checkout master
-  git merge feature
+  git merge --squash feature
+  git commit -m "New_Feature"
   ```

 * Which gives us the desired repo structure.